Fusionmedstaff

 Misconception #3: Travel nursing doesn’t provide stable income

 While it might get conflated with the idea of a traveling salesmen or some artsy vagabond-type, travel nursing is a completely sustainable career choice with the right planning and thought.
-According to the United States Bureau of Labor and Statistics, nursing is projected to see a 19 percent job growth rate from now until 2022 and projects the need for 1.1 million new nurses.
-This means travel nursing jobs will become more available than ever.
-For example, there is an urgent need in many hospitals because they are dealing with understaffing issues and over the past year, the surge of coronavirus.
+According to the United States Bureau of Labor and Statistics, nursing is projected to see a 5 percent job growth rate from now until 2034.
+This means travel nursing jobs will be needed as staffing shortages impact different parts of the country.

 Additionally, the travel nursing profession may offer increased pay because of tax-free stipends, travel reimbursements, and other unique benefits.
 While assignments can fall through at times, having backup positions available can ensure you’ll stay doing what you love without worrying about money.